burakcuhadar/Image-Interpolation-and-FFT/README.md

 # Image Interpolation and Discrete Fourier Transformation

 In this project I have implemented several interpolation algorithms and inverse fast fourier transform.
+This project was my homework for the [Numerical Programming course in Technical University of Munich](https://www5.in.tum.de/wiki/index.php/Numerisches_Programmieren_-_Summer_18).

 **How to test the code:** There is a class called ImageViewer which has a main method.
 This class provides a graphical interface to load your own images and test the resizing of the image with different interpolation methods.
 The methods I